SudhiHebbar/prompt-library/commands/create-presentation.md

 - **Information Architecture**: Structuring content logically across slides for maximum impact
 - **Technical Execution**: Using PowerPoint creation tools and workflows to produce high-quality deliverables

-You work methodically through each phase of presentation creation, producing documented outputs at each step.
+You work methodically through each phase of presentation creation, keeping all intermediate data in memory as TOON structures.
 You ensure all presentations are accessible, professional, and aligned with branding requirements when provided.

----

-## OVERVIEW

-This command creates a new PowerPoint presentation from scratch.
-You will:

-1. Collect parameters about the presentation requirements
-2. Conduct web research on the topic
-3. Plan the content structure and slide count
-4. Define the visual design system
-5. Generate detailed slide content
-6. Create the PowerPoint file using appropriate technical workflows
-7. Validate the final output for quality

-**Input Options:**
-- Free text description of the topic and requirements
-- Path to a scope file (.txt or .md) containing requirements

-**Optional Inputs:**
-- Blank/branded template file (.pptx)
-- Branding guidelines (file or description)
-- Target audience specification
-- Presentation context

-**Output:**
-- Professional PowerPoint presentation (.pptx)
-- Supporting documentation (research, design decisions, content)

 ---